cMIPS is a synthesizable VHDL model for the 5-stage pipeline, MIPS32r2 core.

 Top level file for synthesis includes processor, RAM, ROM, LCD display controller, 2x7segment LED display, keypad and UART.
 SDRAM controller, VGA interface and Ethernet port are in the works.

-An stdlib lookalike is in the works, as well as a port of Xinu.
+An stdlib lookalike is in the works, as well as a port of Xinu, hosted here.

 git -c http.sslVerify=false clone https://gitlab.c3sl.ufpr.br/roberto/cmips.git

-To run the simulations you need to install ghdl from Sourceforge.
-As of May 2015, there is no Debian package for the VHDL compiler.
+To run the simulations you must install ghdl from Sourceforge.
+As of June 2016, there is no Debian package for the VHDL compiler.

-To compile and assemble code for the MIPS processor on an x86 PC, you need to install binutils plus a GCC cross-compiler.
+To compile and assemble code for the MIPS processor on an x86 Linux box you need to install binutils and the GCC cross-compiler.
 To do that, follow the instructions in cMIPS/docs/installCrosscompiler.

 Once you have ghdl and gcc installed, go to cMIPS/tests and run doTests.sh.
 If the output is a list of names, then the fun may begin.
 Otherwise, please do send an e-mail to roberto at inf . ufpr . br with the error message.